jweiland-net/mediaconsent/Documentation/Administrator/Index.rst

 ..  important::

-    This extensions adds a little JavaScript to the webpage and needs the jQuery library.
+    This extensions adds a little JavaScript to the webpage.
 Therefore it assumes that the top-level TypoScript object of type PAGE is named "page" as it is generally recommended.

-If this is not the case, you have to configure manually the path to the jQuery library and to the extension's JavaScript file.
-The default configuration coming with this extension is as follows (in setup.txt):

 ..  code-block:: typoscript